swiftlang/swift/docs/ABI.rst

   protocol-conformance ::= ('u' generic-signature)? type protocol module

 ``<protocol-conformance>`` refers to a type's conformance to a protocol.
 The named module is the one containing the extension or type declaration that declared the conformance.

 ::

-  generic-signature ::= (generic-param-count+)?
-'R' requirement* '_'
-  generic-signature ::= (generic-param-count+)? 'r' // no requirements generic-param-count ::= 'z'       // zero parameters
-  generic-param-count ::= index     // N+1 parameters
+  generic-signature ::= (generic-param-count+)? ('R' requirement*)? 'r' generic-param-count ::= 'z'       // zero parameters generic-param-count ::= index     // N+1 parameters
-  requirement ::= type protocol     // protocol requirement requirement ::= 'd' type type     // 'd'erived class requirement requirement ::= 'z' type type     // 'z'ame-type requirement
+  requirement ::= type-param protocol-name // protocol requirement requirement ::= type-param type          // base class requirement
+                                           // type starts with [CS]
+  requirement ::= type-param 'z' type      // 'z'ame-type requirement

+  // Special type mangling for type params that saves the initial 'q' on
+  // generic params
+  type-param ::= generic-param-index       // generic parameter
+  type-param ::= 'w' generic-param-index assoc-type-name // associated type type-param ::= 'W' generic-param-index assoc-type-name+ '_'

 A generic signature begins by describing the number of generic parameters at each depth of the signature, followed by the requirements.
 As a special case,